clecap/dante-wiki/README.md

-This is the main repository for Dante-Wiki.
+This is the main development repository for Dante-Wiki.

 == Requirements ==
 * An installed wget
 * An installed docker

+== Git Remarks ==